-Lawfully married persons eighteen (18) years of age or over shall not be under legal disability by reason of their minority with regard to any transaction affecting their joint or separate property.
+Lawfully married men and women eighteen (18) years of age or over shall not be under legal disability by reason of their minority with regard to any transaction affecting their joint or separate property.

-A dissolution of marriage shall not deprive either party who is eighteen (18) years of age or over of authority to enter into transactions affecting the joining property acquired during marriage and which may be vested in either or both of them as the result of dissolution of marriage.
-Amended-Resolution No. TMBC1144-08-20
+A dissolution of marriage shall not deprive either party who is eighteen (18) year of age or over of authority to enter into transactions affecting the joining property acquired during marriage and which may be vested in either or both of them as the result of dissolution of marriage.